Share your deployment goals, market and timeline, and a Telcore specialist will get back to you

 Enables statistics and performance monitoring

-up to ~40 Gbps per instance
+up to 40 Gbps per VM instance

 Bandwidth

-up to 10 mln. simultaneously
+up to 10 million concurrent sessions

 Number of sessions